Malaysia's Mahathir will not ally with previous ruling coalition - Anwar

-KUALA LUMPUR (Reuters) - Malaysia’s Mahathir Mohamad, who has resigned as prime minister, has no plans to join hands with anyone from the previous ruling coalition he defeated to try to form a new government, said his chosen successor Anwar Ibrahim.
+KUALA LUMPUR, Feb 24 (Reuters) - Malaysia’s Mahathir Mohamad, who has resigned as prime minister, has no plans to join hands with anyone from the previous ruling coalition he defeated to try to form a new government, said his chosen successor Anwar Ibrahim.

 Mahathir, 94, sent his resignation to the country’s king on Monday after weekend talks between some of the ruling coalition’s members and opposition groups on forming a new government that would exclude Anwar.